rachelcluke/mixology-society/README.md

 The following are high-level details of this project:

-- The main technologies used are HTML5, CSS3 and Bootstrap version 5 (framework).
+- The main technologies used are HTML and CSS.
 - The project consists of three separate web page sections (Home, About Us & Sign Up).
 - A top navigation bar is established for information architecture.
 - Git & GitHub are used for version control.
 - Any external code sources used in the project are clearly identified in the code itself and in this README.md file
 - The final version has been deployed via GitHub Pages.

-The last update to this file was: **January 22nd, 2024**
+The last update to this file was: **January 24th, 2024**

 # Table of Contents